Nafeeza Towheed, Integrative Counsellor and Psychotherapist, PG Dip, MBACP

 Cultural issues, identity, home and belonging, loneliness, isolation, existential crises etc.

-- An initial exploratory meeting takes one hour and is charged at a flat rate of £50.
+- An initial exploratory meeting takes 1-1.5 hours and is charged at a flat rate of £60.

-- Subsequent 50 minute therapeutic sessions start from £60 - slots at the beginning and end of the day are usually more depending on your individual financial circumstance.
-I operate a sliding-scale on a case-by-case basis.
+- Therapy session start from £60 - depending on your individual financial circumstance.
+I operate a sliding-scale on a case-by-case basis, which we can discuss at our first meeting.

-- I am strongly committed to making therapy accessible for as wide a range of people as possible.
-Therefore, I hold a few reduced-cost places for full time students and those on a lower income.
-Do ask if you require one of these*
+- I also hold a few reduced-cost places for full time students and those on a lower income.
+It is important to me to make therapy accessible for as wide a range of people as possible.
+Do ask if you require one of these places*

 *Please note, reduced-cost places are limited and may only take place at certain times of the day